Rules and Regulations

 1. Failure of STAR Committee to Render a Decision.
 If the STAR Committee cannot render or refuses to render a final and binding decision about any dispute, protest, claim, difference, or controversy to any aspect of the Tournament under its review within 30 days, the matter must be resolved by binding arbitration.

 1. Arbitration Clause.
-Any controversy or claim arising out of or relating to these rules, prize distribution, or any other aspect of the Tournament, or any dispute between the participant and the Coastal Conservation Association must be settled by arbitration.
+Any controversy or claim arising out of or relating to these rules, prize distribution, or any other aspect of the Tournament, or any dispute between the participant and the CCA LA must be settled by arbitration.
 These disputes include, but are not limited to, those arising under the law of tort, contract, restitution, or any other legal theory must be resolved by a three-person arbitration panel administered by the American Arbitration Association (“AAA”) in Baton Rouge, Louisiana under the Commercial Arbitration Rules, Expedited Procedures effective at the time of the dispute.
 Furthermore, any award rendered by any arbitrator(s) may be entered in any court having jurisdiction of it, including, but not limited to, the 19th Judicial District Court for the Parish of East Baton Rouge.
 The decision rendered in arbitration will be a “reasoned decision” and in writing and will be final and binding upon all parties.
 The parties will have no further recourse unless provided for by the commercial rules of the American Arbitration Association.
 The participants expressly waive any right to a trial by judge or jury.

 1. Prizes Conveyed As-Is.
 All prizes will be conveyed “as-is” to the actual winner or guardian after the Tournament has concluded at the STAR Awards Banquet.
 The STAR Committee may replace or substitute for any advertised prize another prize that the Committee considers, in its sole discretion, to be of comparable value to the original prize.

-1. DisclaimerThe entire responsibility for valid member status, state fishing license status, and correctness of his or her entry form rests solely on the participant.
+1. Disclaimer.
+The entire responsibility for valid member status, state fishing license status, and correctness of his or her entry form rests solely on the participant.
 The STAR Committee reserves the right to change dates and times of the Tournament.
 All decisions of the STAR Committee are final and not subject to appeal.

-1. HOLD HARMLESS AND INDEMNITYIN CONSIDERATION OF BEING ALLOWED TO ENTER THE STAR, EACH PERSON AGREES AND CONTRACTS TO INDEMNIFY AND HOLD HARMLESS THE COASTAL CONSERVATION ASSOCIATION, ITS AGENTS, OFFICERS, DIRECTORS, EMPLOYEES, REPRESENTATIVES, AND THE TOURNAMENT DIRECTOR, TOGETHER THE “INDEMNIFIED PARTIES” FROM ALL LOSS, LIABILITY, CLAIMS, OR DAMAGES ARISING OUT OF OR IN ANY WAYCONNECTED WITH THE PLANNING, OPERATION, OR CONDUCT OF THE TOURNAMENT, INCLUDING, BUT NOT LIMITED TO,CLAIMS FOR PERSONAL INJURY, WRONGFUL DEATH, SURVIVAL DAMAGES, PROPERTY DAMAGE, AND CLAIMS RELATING IN ANY WAY TO THE AWARDING OF PRIZES IN THE TOURNAMENT.
+5. HOLD HARMLESS AND INDEMNITY.
+IN CONSIDERATION OF BEING ALLOWED TO ENTER THE STAR, EACH PERSON AGREES AND CONTRACTS TO INDEMNIFY AND HOLD HARMLESS THE CCA LA, ITS AGENTS, OFFICERS, DIRECTORS, EMPLOYEES, REPRESENTATIVES, VOLUNTEERS, COMMITTEE MEMBERS, THE TOURNAMENT DIRECTOR, TOURNAMENT CHAIRMAN, TOURNAMENT SPONSORS AND WEIGH-IN STATION OWNERS AND THEIR RESPECTIVE OFFICERS, DIRECTORS, EMPLOYEES AND REPRESENTATIVES TOGETHER THE “INDEMNIFIED PARTIES” FROM ALL LOSS, LIABILITY, CLAIMS, OR DAMAGES ARISING OUT OF OR IN ANY WAY CONNECTED WITH THE PLANNING, OPERATION, OR CONDUCT OF THE TOURNAMENT, INCLUDING, BUT NOT LIMITED TO, CLAIMS FOR PERSONAL INJURY, WRONGFUL DEATH, SURVIVAL DAMAGES, ECONOMIC LOSS, PROPERTY DAMAGE, AND CLAIMS RELATING IN ANY WAY TO THE AWARDING OF PRIZES IN THE TOURNAMENT.
 THE PARENT OR LEGAL REPRESENTATIVE OF A MINOR PARTICIPATING IN THE TOURNAMENT FURTHER AND AGREES TO INDEMNIFY AND HOLD HARMLESS THE INDEMNIFIED PARTIES FROM ALL LOSS BECAUSE OF ANY CLAIMS PRESENTED AGAINST THEM BY OR ON BEHALF OF THEIR CHILD OR WARD.
-WINNERS WILL HAVE TO EXECUTE ANOTHER RELEASE, INDEMNITY, AND HOLD-HARMLESS AGREEMENT UPON RECEIPT OF PRIZE.